uva-math/uva-math-code/documentation/seminar_pages.md

 The bigger this parameter the lower is the seminar in the list of seminars (in the navigation bar and on the seminar pages).

-#####  information: \|
+#####  information

+Under `information: |` field, put a paragraph's description of the seminar.
+This is displayed on the seminar page and on the page listing all seminars.

 ### Changing seminar information

+To change information of an existing seminar, edit `_data/seminars.yml`.
+To add additional information to the seminar page, add it to `content=""` or `contacts=""` in the `/seminars/[SEMINAR_NAME]/[SEMINAR_NAME].md` corresponding to the seminar.

+**Advanced**.
+To make even more changes to the page of a seminar you can copy the template in `/_includes/seminar_page.html` into the content section (below second `---`) of the seminar page `/seminars/[SEMINAR_NAME]/[SEMINAR_NAME].md`, and make deeper edits there.

-### Adding/removing a seminar globally
+### Adding a seminar globally

+To ensure that the seminar information renders properly the following conditions must be met:

-1. seminar yml
+1. The seminar should be described in the `_data/seminars.yml` file
-2. seminar pages and archives
-3. change in google calendar javascript
+2. The simple seminar page (and, optionally, archive pages) must be manually created at  `/seminars/[SEMINAR_NAME]/[SEMINAR_NAME].md`.
+The permalink configuration field of that `.md` file should match the seminar shortname.
+3. The seminar is added to the unifying google calendar script `_includes/cal_main.js` for display on the main page.
+This requires adding the corresponding `google\_cal\_id` to the list of google calendar id's in the beginning of the script, and also adding a corresponding line to the function `function getSeminar(num)`

-if removing a seminar, keep the archives and link them maybe on the "all seminars" page, or create a special page
+If removing a seminar, consider keeping the archives.
+One can link them maybe on the all seminars page, or create a special archive page for a no longer existing seminar.